Video: How To Avoid Getting Cancer Like Osamu Tezuka

 Tezuka got accepted into Osaka University in 1945 where he studied to become a doctor while continuing to create manga as a side hussle.
 Tezuka's manga Astro Boy had finally become a hit in 1952 after starting off as a failure, and he created Princess Knight just a year later starring a cross-dressing female who's big eyes were inspired by Bambi.

 And because of all the years of experience that he has writing manga, Tezuka created a number of techniques that are unique only to him.
-He understands so well the importance of design and panel composition so much better than other artists and has this uncanny knack of being able to tell so much of the story using little to no words at all.
+He understands so well the importance of design and panel composition so much better than other artists that he has this uncanny knack of being able to tell so much of the story using little to no words at all.

 A Golden Opportunity For Osamu Tezuka